quickapps/docs/en/developers/core-libraries.rst

 user()
 ------

-Retrieves current user's information (logged in or not) as an entity object.
+Retrieves current user’s information (logged in or not) as an entity object.

 **Usage:**